Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

    :language: python

-The ``groupfinder`` function defined here is an authorization policy "callback"; it is a a callable that accepts a userid and a request.
+The ``groupfinder`` function defined here is an authorization policy "callback"; it is a callable that accepts a userid and a request.
 If the userid exists in the set of users known by the system, the callback will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback will return ``None``.